Internet resources

 Remove image (get id with command above):

-docker rmi <<Image ID>>
+sudo docker rmi <<Image ID>>

 Managing containers